June 26, 2018

 November 20, 2017

 The Crimson Voyager was deployed again off on Nov 21, 2017 thanks to Manuel Biscoito.
-She skirted around the island and headed north!
+This time she skirted around the island and headed north.

 Thanks to our colleagues in Portugal, the Crimson Voyager went on another adventure in November 2017.
 After being deployed off Madeira on 13 November 2017, she was on her way.
 She was deployed alongside a few other boats that have had deployments in the past, the Nada and the West.